oboy-1/oboy-1.github.io/_posts/2024-01-05-visualizing-the-perceptron-learning-algorithm.md

 ### Introduction

 The perceptron is an early innovation made in the field of machine learning.
-Designed to mimic the human brain, it went on to build the foundations of today's neural networks.
+Designed to mimic the neurons in the human brain, it went on to build the foundations of today's neural networks.
+The perceptron was developed by Frank Rosenblatt at the Cornell Aeronautical Laboratory ([source](https://www.ling.upenn.edu/courses/cogs501/Rosenblatt1958.pdf)).

 ![png]({{ site.baseurl }}/assets/images/2024/07/perceptron.jpeg){: width="500"}
-_Mark 1 Perceptron Machine, the first implementation of the perceptron algorithm ([source](https://www.flickr.com/photos/127906254@N06/20897323365/))_
+_Mark 1 Perceptron Machine, the first implementation of the perceptron learning algorithm ([source](https://www.flickr.com/photos/127906254@N06/20897323365/))_

 To truly understand how the perceptron works, we must first view it from a geometrical perspective before getting into the "neural" aspect of it.
 A single perceptron is a linear classifier -- it separates two groups using a line.
 Given a training dataset, the perceptron **learns** by readjusting itself based on points it misclassified (points on the wrong side of the line) at every timestep.